sendbird/SendBird-SDK-Android/README.md

 ## Before getting started

+This section shows you the prerequisites you need to check for using Sendbird Chat SDK for Android.

 ### Requirements

 The minimum requirements for the Chat SDKfor Android are:

-- Android 4.0 (API level 14) or higher
+- `Android 4.0 (API level 14) or higher`
-- Java 7 or higher
+- `Java 7 or higher`
-- Gradle 3.4.0 or higher
+- `Gradle 3.4.0 or higher`

 ### More about additional features of Sendbird Chat SDK